 If your writing is strong, the draft may only contain minor copy editing and proofreading changes.
 If your writing is weak, some sections may be rewritten.

-I’ll happily follow your instructions if you know the specific type of revision work that you need.
+I’ll happily follow your instructions if you know the specific type of revision work you need.

-If you know that you just need copy editing, I can just copy edit your writing.
+If you know you just need copy editing, I can just copy edit your writing.

-If you know that you just need proofreading, I can just proofread your writing.
+If you know you just need proofreading, I can just proofread your writing.

 But sometimes, you need more support.